Chris Barnwell: Florida Marlins

 In January 2008, the Florida Marlins signed Barnwell to a minor league contract with an invitation to spring training.
 Chris was selected as a 2008 Triple-A Pacific Coast League All-Star.
 He became a free agent at the end of the season.

 Houston Astros

 He signed a minor league contract with the Houston Astros in December 2008.
 In April 2009, Barnwell was traded to the Pittsburgh Pirates.

 Pittsburgh Pirates

 In April 2009, Barnwell was traded to the Pittsburgh Pirates and reported to Triple-A Indianapolis.

 International career

 He was the starting shortstop and leadoff hitter for Team Canada at the 2009 World Baseball Classic.
 His father is Canadian making him eligible for the Canadian team.
-Team Canada lost both of their pool C and were eliminated early from the tournament.